openebs-archive/dynamic-nfs-provisioner/docs/tutorial/nfs-hook.md

 ## Creating NFS Volumes

-Once NFS Provisioner is updated with environment variable *OPENEBS_IO_NFS_HOOK_CONFIGMAP*, you can start deploying NFS Volumes.
+Once NFS Provisioner is updated with volumeMounts, you can start deploying NFS Volumes.
 NFS resources generated for the volumes will have the annotations and finalizers as mentioned in the hook Configmap.

 If you need information on creating NFS Volume, visit [How to create NFS Volume](https://github.com/openebs/dynamic-nfs-provisioner/blob/develop/docs/intro.md#provision-nfs-volume)